ritesh-1227/churn-prediction/README.md

 - Service subscriptions

 ## Deployment
-The application is deployed on Streamlit Cloud and can be accessed at: [your-app-url]
+The application is deployed on Streamlit Cloud and can be accessed at: [https://ayerv-churn-prediction.streamlit.app/]

 ## Future Improvements
 - [ ] Batch prediction capabilities